learn-co-curriculum/iron-starter-part-one/README.md

 ```

-### Add Reducers to the Redux Store
+### Add Campaign Reducer to the Redux Store

-Now that we have our two reducers defined we should setup our store and connect it to our React app.
+Now that we have our Campaigns reducer defined we should setup our store and connect it to our React app.

 Open the `store.js` file and add the following code: